Scheana Marie Shay’s New Boyfriend Revealed: Who Is She Dating?

 Scheana Marie Shay hasn’t been quiet about the fact that she is dating since her split from Mike Shay, but she wasn’t admitting who the new man in her life was at first.
-Now Us Magazine is sharing who the new guy in Scheana Marie Shay’s life is and a bit about their new relationship.
+Now Us Weekly is sharing who the new guy in Scheana Marie Shay’s life is and a bit about their new relationship.
 The guy that she is dating is someone she has been friends with for a really long time.

 Scheana Marie Reveals New Boyfriend’s Name As Mike Shay Divorce Plays Out? https://t.co/9xAKQKjXb4 pic.twitter.com/vfMvuHQnAX